 |Kinderdijk UNESCO Windmills with private windmill

 During the morning, you can go on a walking tour of Rotterdam, nicknamed the "Gateway to Europe,” and taste local specialties.
 Alternatively, go on an excursion to Delft, known as the home of the painter Johannes Vermeer, Delft Blue earthenware and the Royal House.
 While here, you’ll visit the Royal Delft Porcelain Factory and Museum.
 If you prefer a more active adventure, then go on a bike ride through Rotterdam and past some of its famous landmarks and architecture.
 In the afternoon, venture to the UNESCO World Heritage Site of Kinderdijk, a lovely village renowned for having the country’s greatest concentration of windmills, all dating from the 18th century.
 Visit a private windmill via electric boat.
 You may also pedal past the windmills from the seat of a bike.
 Or, if you wish to explore the history of US immigration, join us on an excursion that visits Delfshaven, where, on August 1, 1620, the Pilgrim fathers departed on their epic journey aboard the Speedwell, plus tour the FENIX Museum of Migration, a former harbor warehouse currently being transformed into this unique educational experience.
 (B,L,D)

 Enjoy a morning of scenic cruising before venturing out in the afternoon on a smaller boat specially designed to glide beneath the many bridges of Amsterdam.
 Admire the city’s historic harbor and canals, where you’ll see beautiful homes lining the water and the fabled Skinny Bridge.
-Alternatively, marvel at one of the most impressive public gardens in the world, Keukenhof**, presents a spectacular display of millions of flowering tulips spread out over 70 acres.
+Alternatively, marvel at one of the most impressive public gardens in the world, Keukenhof**, which presents a spectacular display of millions of flowering tulips spread out over 70 acres.
 Spend time ambling through this legendary garden, open only nine weeks a year and sometimes referred to as the "Garden of Europe."
 (B,L,D)

 **Note: Included on most departures; An alternative tour will operate on sailings that visit Amsterdam outside of Keukenhof’s open dates.